 Most of the tunnels used by District Line trains are wide enough for two tracks (ie: a train in each direction), however there are a few locations with narrow single track tunnels.
 Almost all of these are very short...

 There are also two tunnels the whole way between South Kensington and Gloucester Road stations plus a very short distance west of Gloucester Road station (about the length of a train - as seen below).
-Both of these tunnels were built for two tracks each but when the track layout in the area was changed in the 1950's the tunnel which is used by eastbound trains was reduced to single track.
-However the tunnel used by westbound trains still has two tracks - one track is dedicated to Circle Line trains whilst the other track is dedicated to District Line trains.
+These tunnels were built for two tracks each but when the track layout in the area was changed in the 1950's the tunnels used by eastbound trains were reduced to single track.
+However the tunnels used by westbound trains still have two tracks - one track is dedicated to Circle Line trains whilst the other track is dedicated to District Line trains.

 District and Circle line tracks as seen from Gloucester Road station looking towards Earls Court and High Street Kensington stations..